-The University Clinical Aptitude Test or UCAT is the younger, meaner version of the UMAT which is a computer based test from the UK used by Universities as a standardised intelligence and aptitude test for Undergraduate Medical Degrees and Dentistry Degrees.
+The University Clinical Aptitude Test or UCAT is the younger, meaner version of the UMAT which is a computer-based test from the UK used by Universities as a standardised intelligence and aptitude test for Undergraduate Medical Degrees and Dentistry Degrees.

 Who and what is the UCAT for?

 Many undergraduate Medical and Dental Schools across the country require a UCAT result to be considered for an interview/entry, and often there will be a high cutoff depending on the university and the cohort of applicants.
 A list of universities can be found here, and each university will make it clear whether or not it is a requirement.
 So, if you’ve got an inkling to do either medicine or dentistry, I would highly recommend looking into the requirements for the Universities you’re looking to apply for.
+If you're interested in what it takes to get into Medicine, check out this comprehensive guide after this blog.

 How to Study/ Prepare for the UCAT Test.